 Gold is massively outperforming Nasdaq

 Finally, let’s look at gold vs the Nasdaq.
 Between 2000 and 2009, Nasdaq fell 93% vs gold.
 In spite of a 5-fold increase in the Nasdaq index since 2009, the correction against gold is minimal since the Nasdaq vs gold is still down 70% from the 2000 peak.
 Whether this cross turns down this year or next, once it turns we will see a fall of at least another 93% and probably more, just like in 2000-2003.

 Clearly, no stock market investor believes that such a dramatic fall is possible.
 But back in January 2000 nobody believed that the Nasdaq index would fall 80% within 2 years either, or that it would fall 93% vs gold.

-The shock that will hit investors in stocks, bonds and property in the next few years will be totally devastating.
+The shock that will hit investors in stocks, bonds and property in the next decade will be totally devastating.
 It is sad that so few understand that there is insurance available that will totally protect them from this shock.

 There just is no better insurance against the coming calamities than physical gold.
 Just don’t store gold in a Swiss bank.